GRASS logo

 Figure: Components of Graphical Modeler menu toolbar.

 There is also a lower menu bar in the Graphical modeler dialog where one can manage model items, visualize commands, add or manage model variables, define default values and descriptions.
-The Python editor dialog window allows seeing workflows written in Python code, either as a basic Python script, or as a PyWPS script.
+The Script editor dialog window allows seeing and exporting workflows as basic Python scripts, as PyWPS scripts, or as actinia processes.
 The rightmost tab of the bottom menu is automatically triggered when the model is activated and shows all the steps of running GRASS modeler modules; in the case some errors occur in the calculation process, they are are written at that place.

 Figure: Lower Graphical Modeler menu toolbar.